luk1897/Experimental-Robotics---Assignment-1/README.md

 ## IMPORTANT

 In the simulation, the camera frame the side of the marker reached a maximum of 175 pixels because, by increasing the threshold, the camera was unable to detect the marker.
-In the real robot, on the other hand, we set the threshold to 185, so that the robot is a little closer to the marker and the simulation and real robot are almost equal.I
+In the real robot, on the other hand, we set the threshold to 185, so that the robot is a little closer to the marker and the simulation and real robot are almost equal.

 ## Project Goal